Why do you need to refer to a cyber security audit checklist?

 7. Are all users with access to devices containing or processing sensitive information required to use a unique username and complex password to access these systems?

-8. Do all devices with access to sensitive information have access control configured? (ie users only have privileged access to the data they require)
+8. Do all devices with access to sensitive information have access control configured?

 9. Do all devices with access to sensitive information get scanned for vulnerabilities on a regular basis?